 Since many non-propositionalists cite desires, emotions, and perceptions as examples of non-propositional attitudes, showing that such attitudes are actually propositional would be a significant result.
 Searle’s strategy for arguing that desires and perceptions are propositional is twofold.
-He advances syntactic considerations similar to those offered by Larson et al., but he also offers a distinct argument that appeals to phenomenology.
+He advances syntactic considerations similar to those offered by Den Dikken et al., but he also offers a distinct argument that appeals to phenomenology.
 According to Searle, whenever you want something, it is made phenomenologically manifest that what you want is an entire state of affairs, and whenever you see something, what you see is an entire state of affairs.

 With the propositionality of belief, desire, and perception in hand, Searle offers a propositionalist strategy for dealing with emotions such as loving a person, fearing a scary object, being angry with someone, and so on.
 In the present volume, Searle (p.
-00) defends the view that the things we typically think of as emotions are all “agitated forms of strong desire, typically containing a belief and typically where the belief causes the desire.”
+000) defends the view that the things we typically think of as emotions are all “agitated forms of strong desire, typically containing a belief and typically where the belief causes the desire.”
 So, for example, to be madly in love with someone is typically to be prompted to have certain feelings because of one’s interactions with the other person.
 One sees the beloved, talks to him, and forms various beliefs about him.
 Searle argues that these cognitive states (all of which have propositional content) cause in a person the feelings of desire and that by appreciating this we can see how it is that an emotion such as being in love with someone is, at bottom, propositional.